Marc Adlerówič Basileiów

 These policies are currently either in the process of being implemented, or up for debate and voting in the Senate.

 - Fortification of the Diadochi Border: The Diadochi, age-old remnants from the Arkant Horde, have proven to be a problem to Mechyrdia.
 Seeing the potentially-threatening rise of the Diadochus Masra Draetsen, Basileiów has decided to extend the Megaliów Line of starforts, minefields, and bulkspace snares, from just the Starkihet sector to covering the entire border to the galactic west.
 Facing opposition from left-wing parties in the Senate, Basileiów is now using the Navy's construction forces to build the star citadels.

-- Breakups of international or anti-Mechyrdian monopolies: Under the Whigs' administration, many monopolies were influenced by the Fulkreyksk Authoritariat and covertly turned against Mechyrdian values.
+- Breakups of international or anti-Mechyrdian monopolies: Under the Whigs' administration, many monopolies were influenced by the Ilkhan Commune and its remnant the Ilkhan Syndicate, the Fulkreyksk Authoritariat, and domestic Mechyrdian leftists in order to turn them covertly against Mechyrdian values.
 Basileiów is using old anti-trust legislation (ironically signed into effect in a concession to the Democratic Union) to break up the monopolies and reduce their power.

 - Semi-privatization of government departments: Basileiów is implementing his idea to generate government revenue by alternative means: by turning various minor government departments into state-run businesses operating on the profit model and competing with private businesses of the same industry.
 The Chancellor says that this has two benefits: additional government revenue allowing for tax cuts, as well as making these departments more efficient due to competition.